Uttarakhand

 Mobile networks are very limited in the Valley of Flowers region.
 BSNL is the only provider that might have some connectivity in and around Ghangaria, but even that is quite weak and unreliable.
 Other networks like Jio, Airtel, or Vodafone usually stop working beyond Govindghat.
 Once you start the trek and enter the valley, you should be prepared for no mobile signal at all, and it's best to inform your family before the trek begins.

-The Valley of Flowers trek is generally considered safe and beginner-friendly.
+The Valley of Flowers trek is considered safe and beginner-friendly.
 The trail is well-built and commonly used by both trekkers and pilgrims.
 However, being well-prepared is important.
 Since the trek takes you to higher altitudes, proper acclimatisation, suitable clothing, and good physical fitness are necessary.
-Weather can be unpredictable, and rain is common during the season, so carrying waterproof gear and walking carefully on slippery paths is recommended.
-Trekking with a professional group adds an extra layer of safety and support throughout the journey.
+Weather can change quickly, and rain is common during the season, so carrying waterproof gear and walking carefully on slippery paths is recommended.
+Trekking with a professional group also adds extra safety and support throughout the journey.

 At Trek The Himalayas, we offer more than just a trek, we let you experience a complete, safe, and memorable experience.
 When you choose us for the Valley of Flowers trek, you don’t have to worry about the small details.
 We take care of everything, from permits, stay, meals, to on-ground support, so you can fully focus on soaking in the beauty of the trail.